On-device Training: A First Overview on Existing Systems: Introduction

 \subsection{Challenges of On-device Training}

-On-device learning entails the following three main technical challenges. \begin{itemize} \item \fakepar{Contradiction between hardware resources availability and demand} IoT devices typically own limited hardware resources, for example, kilobytes/megabytes level memory.
-However, machine learning model training requires considerable hardware, including computing and memory resources.
+On-device training entails the following three main technical challenges. \begin{itemize} \item \fakepar{Mismatch between hardware resources availability and demand} IoT devices typically own limited hardware resources, for example, the memory capacity is in the order of kilobytes or megabytes.
+However, ML model training requires considerable hardware, including computing and memory resources.
 Concretely, model training could be described as an optimization problem.
 The optimization goal is to minimize the loss, which measures the difference between the output of the model and the ground truth.
 During the training process, ML methods keep tuning model parameters by following the gradient direction.
 Gradient-based training normally applies backpropagation algorithms to compute the gradient.
-The backpropagation algorithm stores a large amount of intermediate loss and output of hidden layers, which could consume tens of gigabytes level memory or more.
+The backpropagation algorithm stores a large amount of intermediate loss and output of hidden layers, which could consume memory on the order of tens of gigabytes or more.
 This contradiction makes on-device training challenging. \item \fakepar{High heterogeneity of IoT devices} IoT devices are diverse and heterogeneous.
-Specifically, apart from the heterogeneity in vendors, IoT devices cover a wide spectrum in terms of their capability: from severely constrained microcontrollers, such as Nordic Semiconductor nRF9160~\footnote{https://www.nordicsemi.com/products/nrf9160}, to single-board computers with decent hardware, such as Raspberry Pi 4~\footnote{https://www.raspberrypi.com/products/raspberry-pi-4-model-b/}.
-Therefore, it is challenging to propose a single and generally applicable solution for all devices. \item \fakepar{Limited existing work} Most existing model training optimization algorithms either target to achieve higher accuracy or converge faster, such as batch normalization (BN)~\cite{IoffeS15BN} and Adam~\cite{kingma2014adam}.
-Few of them aim to enable model training in resource-contained devices. \end{itemize}
+Specifically, apart from the heterogeneity in vendors, IoT devices cover a wide spectrum in terms of their capability: from severely constrained microcontrollers, such as Nordic Semiconductor nRF9160~\footnote{https://www.nordicsemi.com/products/nrf9160}, to single-board computers with more capable hardware, such as Raspberry Pi 4~\footnote{https://www.raspberrypi.com/products/raspberry-pi-4-model-b/}.
+Therefore, it is challenging to propose a single and generally applicable solution for all devices. \item \fakepar{Limited existing work} Most existing model training optimization algorithms, such as batch normalization (BN)~\cite{IoffeS15BN} and Adam~\cite{kingma2014adam}, either target to achieve higher accuracy or converge faster.
+These works often overlook the resource constraints of edge devices, such as limited memory and battery power. \end{itemize}